Posted on Leave a comment

 There was a small slot across the face for the fork to engage and a large cut out in the side for a spring to hold the primer in place.
 When cocked to fire, there was a gap between the striker face and the 209 primer.
 Nothing held the primer in place besides the spring on the nipple.
 Also the primer was exposed to the weather unless I used the OEM plastic cover.
 I had read that the weather shroud was not to be used with 209 primers somewhere, and had entered the land of operating outside the manual.

 When the rifle fired, the striker sprung forward and struck the primer.
 With ignition came large pressures that blew the primer out and back against the face of the firing pin.
-With the firing pin being only held against the primer by spring pressure, the primer could move aft, unseat, and spray blow back.
-Not to mention the nipple holding it was slotted so that pressure could blow the primer out that way too.
+With the firing pin being only held against the primer by spring pressure, the primer moves aft, unseats, and sprays blow back when discharged.
+Not to mention the nipple holding it was slotted so that pressure could blowout the three slots too.
 It was obvious why I was getting blow back, deformed and blown up primers.
 This explained why it worsened as I worked up powder charges.

-So the Canadian 209 modification worked… but was messy, and the primer was exposed unless I took a perceived risk of adding the plastic weather shroud.
-I also lost the shroud on a hunting trip and had to purchase another.
 I knew that my rifle returned to zero after I cleaned it.
-I killed deer, and never had a hang or a miss fire.
+I killed deer, and never had a hang or a miss fire so long as I stayed on-top of the cleaning and maintenance, and didn’t hunt in the rain.
 I loved the trigger, and the feel.
-But I still wasn’t happy with the blow back.
+But I still wasn’t happy with the blow back and the required tedious maintenance.

 I had to find a better way, so I again searched high and low.
 Eventually I found the best Remington 700ML 209 modification!